Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Apparatus

-was used to maximize the number of trapped electrons and to increase effective volume in this small apparatus.
 Four of the trap coils shown in \autoref{fig:apparatus} were used; the fifth was not used because the background field varies too steeply there to form a trap.
 The 0.959-\SI{}{\tesla} background field is also shown in \autoref{fig:quadtrapcoils}.
 It deviates from homogeneity at the \SI{5 e-4}{} level because of a non-functional trim coil of the superconducting magnet, which causes the slope and curvature seen in the figure.
-A shallow double trap was used to demonstrate the high resolution capability of the CRES technique; this trap is shown in \autoref{fig:quadtrapcoils}(b).
-Parameters for the traps are listed in \autoref{tab:quadtrapcoils}.

-Table~\ref{tab:quadtrapcoils} also gives the volumes and minimum detectable pitch angles $\theta_0(h=1)$ at the trap centers.
-The effective volume of each trap $V_{\rm eff}$ is calculated numerically with the aid of \autoref{eq:pitchanglerange} for a maximum axial amplitude equivalent to a modulation index $h=1$ and a radius of \SI{5.02}{\mm}, the waveguide radius.
-Other sources of inefficiency, such as track and event reconstruction, are not included in $V_{\rm eff}$.
-Also shown is the minimum pitch angle $\theta_0$(min) in each trap.
+Table~\ref{tab:quadtrapcoils} lists parameters for the traps.
 In the table, $z_{\rm min}$ is the location of the trap minimum relative to the lower CRES cell window.
-Estimates of $B_0$ are also included in the table; calibrations with $^{83\mathrm{m}}$Kr produced more precise field estimates, as discussed in \autoref{sec:deep-trap-data-and-fits} and \autoref{sec:Bfield_errors}.
+Estimates of $B_0$ are also included; calibrations with $^{83\mathrm{m}}$Kr produced more precise field estimates, as discussed in \autoref{sec:deep-trap-data-and-fits} and \autoref{sec:Bfield_errors}.
+The angle $\theta_0(h=1)$ is the minimum detectable pitch angle at trap center.
+The effective volume $V_{\rm eff}$ of each trap is calculated numerically with the aid of \autoref{eq:veff} for $r_{\rm max}=$ \SI{5.02}{\mm} (the waveguide radius), and for $a_{\rm m}$, $B_{\rm m}$ corresponding to $h=1$.
+Other sources of inefficiency, such as the Larmor radius limitation, mode-coupling threshold, and track and event reconstruction, are not included in $V_{\rm eff}$.
+Those effects are treated as efficiency terms, described and tabulated in \autoref{sec:sensitivity}.
+Also shown in the table is the minimum trapped pitch angle $\theta_0$(min).